theseus-rs/ristretto/README.md

 - Runtime classes based on any version of [AWS Corretto](https://github.com/corretto)
 - Load classes from directories, jars, modules
 - Url class loading from jars and modules
-- Reading, writing, verifying classes for any version of Java version up to 24
+- Reading, writing, verifying classes
 - Verification of class files is supported, but is still a work in progress.

 ### Limitations